AdobeDocs/experience-manager-65.pt-BR/help/forms/using/adding-custom-storage-provider-forms.md

 ---
-title: Armazenamento personalizado para rascunhos e componentes de envios
+title: Armazenamento personalizado para rascunhos e componentes de envio
 seo-title: Custom storage for drafts and submissions component
 description: Consulte como personalizar o armazenamento de dados do usuário para rascunhos e envios.
 seo-description: See how to customize the storage of user data for drafts and submissions.